 Next, we consider the case in which the primary underwent CHE and the secondary did not.
-For this purpose, we consider a grid of chemically homogeneous BPASS tracks calculated for $Z=0.008$, which run over the initial mass of the star at a spacing of $1\,M_\odot$ for $M_\text{i} \le 30\,M_\odot$, and $5-10\,M_\odot$ otherwise.
-We find the best-fitting initial mass and age for a homogeneously evolving primary by minimizing
+For this purpose, we consider a grid of chemically-homogeneous BPASS tracks calculated for $Z=0.008$, which run over the initial mass of the star at a spacing of $1\,M_\odot$ for $M_\text{i} \le 30\,M_\odot$, and $5-10\,M_\odot$ otherwise.
+We find the best-fitting initial mass and age for a homogeneously-evolving primary by minimizing

-where $\text{O}_n \in \left\{ \log T_{*,\text{WR}}, \log L_\text{WR}, M_\text{orb,WR}, X_\text{H,WR} \right\}$.
-The $\sigma_n$ have the same meaning as in Eq.\,(\ref{eq:summin}).
-We then repeat this procedure for the secondary for a grid of nonhomogeneous single-star BPASS tracks.
+where $\text{O}_n \in \left\{ \log T_{*,\text{WR}}, \log L_\text{WR}, M_\text{orb,WR}, X_\text{H,WR} \right\}$. $\sigma_n$ have the same meaning as in Eq.\,(\ref{eq:summin}).
+We then repeat this procedure for the secondary for a grid of non-homogeneous single-star BPASS tracks.
 Assuming that the two components are coeval, we fix $t$ to the age derived for the WR star.
 A corresponding best-fitting track (at the age of the WR star) is then associated with the secondary.
 The corresponding best-fitting BPASS tracks for BAT99\,49 are shown in the middle panel of Fig.\,\ref{fig:BAT49hrd}.
 Evidently, this scenario cannot account for the properties of the system.